 Functionality

-The LOWER_CASE function converts all uppercase characters in a given string to lowercase characters.
-It leaves other characters, such as numbers, punctuation, and special characters, unchanged.
+The LOWER_CASE function converts all uppercase characters in a string to lowercase.
+It leaves numbers, punctuation, and special characters unchanged, and takes no value, so you reference the attribute only.

 Return value